phazor/code-club-utils/mailer-and-search/README.md

 PHP search utility that enables club and volunteer search.
 This lets query to the google sheet take place in the backend, to avoid exposing email addresses and other sensitive data

+## Deployment

+Deploy anywhere that runs php.
+I recommend Digital Ocean $5/mo small droplets if traffic is not expected to be significant

 ## What else?

 I acknowledge that there are terrible bits within the code enclosed - there is much to be improved.
 Such is the nature of volunteer projects.